TritonDataCenter/rfd/rfd/0026/README.md

 * when reaching the limits of the storage capacity they _asked_ for, which wouldn't be the limit of the _actual_ available storage

-There are two different ways of exposing available volume sizes:
+There are two different ways of exposing available volume sizes.

-1. by exposing packages used to provision storage VMs
-2. by providing a separate `ListVolumesSizes` API endpoint

 ###### Exposing packages used to provision storage VMs

+Users would provide a package's name or UUID when creating a NFS shared volume.
+This package would have a `quota` attribute that would determine the storage capacity available in that volume.

 Pros:
-  * allows the user to see the available sizes via `ListPackages` and anything that builds on top of that (e.g `triton pkgs`).
+  * allows the user to see the available sizes via `ListPackages` and anything that builds on top of that (e.g `triton pkgs`), without the need to add new API endpoints.
   * allows for different families of volume packages, e.g. with traits to land on newer hardware, or to be on faster disks.
 Users could select from a family if willing to pay for the difference.
+  * similar to the previous point, provides a way for users to also specify CPU and memory capacity for their storage VMs, which could potentially allow them to better handle different types of I/O load.

 Cons:
   * couples storage VMs and NFS shared volumes tightly.